khandmo/resume_projects/libcs50/README.md

 # CS50 Tiny Search Engine (TSE) utility library

+**
+Zion Slaughter
+This files were created in previous labs in the class and are simple data structure implementations for the tiny search engine.
+**

 These modules support the TSE project.
 Feel free to drop in your implementation of the data-structure modules, but **do not change any of the other source files in this directory.**

 ## Usage